 What is the most appropriate initial triage decision for this request?

-- Medication: any request solely asking for medication - either acute or repeat.
+- Medication: Requests solely asking for medication - either acute or repeat.

-- Administrative clinical: admin request that requires input from a GP.
+- Admin clinical: Admin requests that require input from a GP.
 Examples:

 - TWIMC letter